 To buy a new boat, please contact a dealer in your region.

-Over 200,000 Lasers have been built.
-Most of these are still racing and can offer a low cost way of experiencing the thrill of Laser sailing and racing enjoyed by many people throughout the world.
+Over 225,000 ILCA sailboats have been built.
+Most of these are still racing and can offer a low cost way of experiencing the thrill of ILCA sailing and racing enjoyed by many people throughout the world.

-Like most products the value of a Laser depends on the amount and type of use a boat has had.
+Like most products the value of an ILCA depends on the amount and type of use a boat has had.
 A one year old boat that has been raced 10 hours a week in strong winds and waves by a fit young man is probably more “tired” than a five year old boat sailed only occasionally in light winds.

-All Lasers built by an ILCA approved builder will have a number embedded in the gelcoat of the hull either under the bow eye on the deck or in the transom.
-In addition boat numbers after 148200 should have a tamper proof adhesive foil sticker in the back of the cockpit showing the International Laser Class Sailboat sail number.
+All ILCAs built by an approved builder will have a number embedded in the gelcoat of the hull either under the bow eye on the deck or in the transom.
+In addition boat numbers after 148200 should have a tamper proof adhesive foil sticker in the back of the cockpit showing the International Laser Class Sailboat (ILCA) sail number.

 The hull is made from glass reinforced plastic (grp) with foam stringers.
 Inside the hull there is positive buoyancy which will be either white polystyrene foam blocks (sometimes within plastic bags) or plastic air containers.
 These can normally be seen through the transom drain bung.
 The buoyancy can move around inside the hull and can sometimes be heard if the boat is inverted.